cpen333/cpen333.github.io/_lectures/lecture0.md

 ```
 This is because the empty set of parentheses above would make `r3` look like a function that takes no arguments and returns a value of type `Rectangle`.

-#### Member variable initialisation in Constructors
+#### Member variable initialization in Constructors

-When a constructor is used to initialise the member variables of a class, the variables can be initialised directly within the body of the constructor, as we have been doing.
+When a constructor is used to initialize the member variables of a class, the variables can be initialized directly within the body of the constructor, as we have been doing.
 For example, consider a class with the following declaration:
 ```cpp
 class Rectangle {
   int   width, height;       // private member variables